You might feel more like a scientist, mycologist, or hobbyist if you use liquid mushroom culture to grow mushrooms.

 Light Malt Extract Liquid Culture Recipe

-Let me start by saying that I am a giant on the shoulders.
+Let me start by saying that I am a giant on my shoulders.
 I’m not trying to reinvent the wheel.
 I have combined various sources to create a Tek that suits my needs.

 - Pint Mason Jar